With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Cpc Behavioral Healthcare Freehold Counseling Center is a methadone treatment center in Freehold, NJ situated at 22 Court Street, 07728 zip code area.
-Cpc Behavioral Healthcare Freehold Counseling Center provides naltrexone administration, buprenorphine maintenance and relapse prevention from naltrexone.
-In addition, Cpc Behavioral Healthcare Freehold Counseling Center offers housing services, transportation assistance and professional intervention.
+Cpc Behavioral Healthcare Freehold Counseling Center is a methadone treatment center in Freehold, New Jersey situated at 22 Court Street, 07728 zip code.
+Cpc Behavioral Healthcare Freehold Counseling Center provides methadone/buprenorphine for pain management, buprenorphine maintenance and relapse prevention from naltrexone.
+Also, Cpc Behavioral Healthcare Freehold Counseling Center offers domestic violence services, professional intervention and transportation assistance.

 Call (866) 434-2077 for 24/7 help with treatment.